jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (3) The Judge may admit evidence that is given substantially in accordance with the terms of a direction under section 103, despite a failure to observe strictly all of those terms.

 ### 106 Video record evidence
-(1) Without limiting section 105(1)﻿(a)﻿(iii), in a criminal proceeding, the video record evidence of a witness that is to be offered as an alternative way of giving evidence at the trial must, if a video record of that witness's evidence was filed as a formal statement under the Criminal Procedure Act 2011 or the witness gave oral evidence by way of a video record in accordance with an oral evidence order made under that Act, include that video record.
+(1) Without limiting section 105(1)﻿(a)﻿(iii), in a criminal proceeding, the video record evidence of a witness that is to be offered as an alternative way of giving evidence in chief at the trial must, if a video record of that witness's evidence was filed as a formal statement under the Criminal Procedure Act 2011 or the witness gave oral evidence by way of a video record in accordance with an oral evidence order made under that Act, include that video record.
-(2) A video record offered by the prosecution as an alternative way of giving evidence must be recorded and dealt with in compliance with any regulations made under this Act.
+(2) A video record offered by the prosecution as an alternative way of giving evidence in chief must be recorded and dealt with in compliance with any regulations made under this Act.
-(3) A video record that is to be offered by the prosecution as an alternative way of giving evidence must be offered for viewing by a defendant or his or her lawyer before it is offered in evidence (including prior to any pre-trial consideration of admissibility), unless the Judge directs otherwise.
+(3) A video record that is to be offered by the prosecution as an alternative way of giving evidence in chief must be offered for viewing by a defendant or his or her lawyer before it is offered in evidence (including prior to any pre-trial consideration of admissibility), unless the Judge directs otherwise.
-(4) A copy of a video record that is to be offered by the prosecution as an alternative way of giving evidence must be given to a defendant’s lawyer unless subsection (4A) applies, or, if subsection (4A) does not apply, the Judge directs otherwise.
+(4) A copy of a video record that is to be offered by the prosecution as an alternative way of giving evidence in chief must be given to a defendant’s lawyer, subject to compliance with any conditions the Judge directs, unless subsection (4A) applies, or, if subsection (4A) does not apply, the Judge directs otherwise.
 (4A) Subject to subsections (4B) and (4C), a defendant’s lawyer is not entitled to be given a copy of a video record under subsection (4) of—
   (a) any child complainant; or
   (b) any witness (including an adult complainant) in a sexual case or a violent case.